julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-unit42.md

 <p>We will be using a tool called <custom-code>evtx_dump</custom-code> written by omerbenamram.
 You can find it here: <a href="https://github.com/omerbenamram/evtx">https://github.com/omerbenamram/evtx</a>.</p>

-<p>We can either use this tool to work with XML output or with JSON output.</p>
+<p>We can use this tool to work with either XML output or JSON output.</p>

 <P>XML:</p>